Alexoat76/autoscripts/README.md

 # Autoscripts

-# Gitstartpro
+## `Gitstartpro`

-*`Gitstartpro`* is a script that automates the process of creating a Git repository.
-It creates a directory, adds a README file, initializes a Git repository, and performs Git commands (`add`, `commit`, and `push`) to upload the repository to GitHub.
+*`Gitstartpro`* is a bash or zsh script that automates the process of creating a Git repository.
+It creates a directory, adds a README.md file, initializes a Git repository, and performs Git commands (`add`, `commit`, and `push`) to upload the repository to GitHub.
 It also supports sending email notifications and generating a report of the script actions.

 The script provides various options to customize the repository creation process.
-You can specify the directory name, GitHub username, and email recipients for notifications, and generate a report to capture the script's actions.
+You can specify the directory name, GitHub username, and email recipients for notifications (*`optional`*), and generate a report to capture the script's actions (*`optional`*).

 ## Features
-- Creates a directory for the Git repository
+- Interactive command-line interface for a user-friendly experience.
-- Adds a README file to the repository
+- Automatic creation of a directory with a customizable name.
-- Initializes a Git repository
+- Generation of a README.md file in the repository.
-- Performs Git commands (`add`, `commit`, `push`) to upload the repository to GitHub
+- Git initialization, committing the initial changes, and pushing to GitHub.
-- Sends email notifications to specified recipients
+- Report file generation with system and execution details.
-- Generates a report capturing the script's actions
+- Option to send the report file via email with **[neomutt](https://seniormars.github.io/posts/neomutt/)**.

 ## Table of Contents
 - **[Requirements](#Requirements)**